Traubert/FiNer-rules/finer-readme.md

 FiNER accepts **plain-text** input written in **Standard Finnish**.
 More precisely, the input should be
 - plain-text, (e.g. `.txt`, `.tsv`, `.csv`).
 XML (`.html`, `.xml`) is also allowed if the element tags only occupy a single line, e.g. using HTML-style tags to structure the text is perfectly acceptable.
 - preferably untokenized – the rules are designed for a specific tokenization where e.g. abbreviations ending in full stops are single tokens
-- written in Standard Modern Finnish (although historical and colloquial/dialectal Finnish may also work to limited extent)
+- written in Standard Modern Finnish (although historical and colloquial/dialectal Finnish may also work to a limited extent)
 - preferably be running text consisting of full sentences.
 - should follow Finnish orthographic and typographic rules i.e. use proper punctuation and capitalization
 - divided so that each independent text should be given as a separate input; this can be done either by giving each input text as a separate file, or by submitting a single file where each individual text is enclosed in the HTML-style tags `<text>...</text>` – this prevents the content of one text from affecting the analyses of any subsequent texts in the input.